Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 If the counselor had encouraged them to save their marriage by giving them a plan, they might be happily married today.
 They’ll always wonder if another, more encouraging, counselor would have helped change the course of their lives and the lives of their children.

-Below you will find an additional piece which came from William J. Doherty, PhD, Family Social Science Department, in the University of Minnesota address to the Smart Marriages conference regarding questions you might ask a Therapist in making your choice:
+Below you will find an additional piece, which came from William J. Doherty, PhD.
+These are questions that he gave in a Smart Marriages conference that you might ask a Therapist in making your choice:

 • “Can you describe your background and training in marital therapy?”
 If the therapist is self-taught or workshop-trained, and can’t point to a significant education in this work, then consider going elsewhere.

-• “What is your attitude toward salvaging a trouble marriage versus helping couples break up?”
-(If the therapist says he or she is “neutral,” or “I don’t try to save marriage, I try to help people” look elsewhere.
-I’d also run if the therapist says he or she does not believe in divorce.)
+• “What is your attitude toward salvaging a troubled marriage versus helping couples break up?”
+(If the therapist says he or she is “neutral,” or “I don’t try to save marriage, I try to help people” look elsewhere.)

 • “What is your approach when one partner is seriously considering ending the marriage and the other wants to save it?”
 (If the therapist responds by focusing only on helping each person clarify their personal feelings and decisions, consider looking elsewhere.)